apiato/documentation/docs/miscellaneous/tasks-scheduling.md

 ### Server Setup

 First let's set it up, by adding our single Cron entry, on the server.
-As follow:
+As follows:

 1) Type `crontab -e`